FallerS/FallerS.github.io/_posts/2021-01-15-Risk_measurement_and_creating_the_analysis_module.md

 ### Historic VaR
 We want the lowest 5% of returns in our historic dataset.
-We will leverage numpys already existing percentage.
+We will leverage numpys already existing percentile.

 ```python
 def var_historic(r, level=5):